RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation: Experiments

-\paragraph{Channel Mix.} In VRWKV~\cite{duan2024vision}, a Channel Mix module is used after the Spatial Mix.
-In RWKV-UNet's encoder, IR-RWKV blocks are designed without using Channel Mix as the pointwise convolution in the output layer performs both channel mix and feed-forward operations.
-We compare the results on the Synapse dataset with and without applying channel mix after spatial mix.
-All experiments are performed without pre-training, with a total of 60 epochs.
-The results are shown in Table \ref{channelmix}, demonstrating that the channel mix is not essential for maintaining performance.
+In VRWKV~\cite{duan2024vision}, a Channel Mix module is used after the Spatial Mix.
+In contrast, our RWKV-UNet's encoder designs GLSP blocks without Channel Mix, as the pointwise convolution in the output layer performs both channel mixing and feed-forward operations.
+We compare results on the Synapse dataset (without pre-training, 100 epochs) .
+Table \ref{channelmix-dw-comparison} demonstrates that Channel Mix is not essential for maintaining performance.

-\paragraph{Skip Connections.} Comparison results of different skip connection designs for RWKV-UNet on the Synapse dataset are shown in Table \ref{skip}.
+\paragraph{Skip Connections} Comparison results of different skip connection designs for RWKV-UNet on the Synapse dataset are shown in Table \ref{skip}.
 Experiments analyze variations in the number of skip connections and the inclusion of the CCM block.
 We prioritize retaining shallow skip connections because shallow layers tend to experience greater information loss.
 The results show that, like other UNet's variants, adequate skip connections are essential for RWKV-UNet's performance.
 Furthermore, the results show that the CCM module can significantly improve the model segmentation results.
-Even if only one or two inputs from the encoder(when only one input, the CCM block degrades to a "channel mix bridge"), the CCM block can still lead to increments in DSC.
+With only two skips, the model can still achieve 84.28 DSC with CCM.
 Admittedly, the CCM module increases the computational load to some extent due to the aggregation of global information.

+Based on the results in Table \ref{hiddenrate}, the hidden rate of the Channel Mix layer in the CCM module materially affects performance: increasing the rate from 1 to 2 yields a notable improvement in performance, while further increases bring no gains at the cost of higher FLOPs. \paragraph{Larger Resolution Inputs} The comparison results of different methods with 512$\times$ 512 input in the Synapse dataset are shown in Table \ref{512}.
+The average Dice scores of other methods are from~\cite{chen20233d}.
+Our results indicate that increasing the input resolution improves the performance of our model.
+Furthermore, compared to TransUNet, the computational overhead associated with the resolution increase is less severe, showcasing the efficiency of at higher resolutions.